North Vanuatu languages

 The North Vanuatu languages form a linkage of Southern Oceanic languages spoken in northern Vanuatu.

 Languages

 Clark (2009)

 Clark (2009) provides the following classification of the North Vanuatu languages, divided into two main geographic areas (Torres–Banks–Maewo–Ambae–Pentecost and Santo).
 Outlier (aberrant) languages identified by Clark (2009) are in italics.

+The South Pentecost languages, Ske, Apma, and Saa, are also often classified as Central Vanuatu languages.